On action ground states of defocusing nonlinear Schr\"odinger equations: Rotating case

 By \cref{L2limit}, (ii) and (iii) in \cref{lem:defocusingOmega0}, we have $ \lim_{\Omega \rightarrow 0} \|\phi_{\Omega,\omega}\|_X = \| \phi_\omega \|_X $.
 Noting \cref{2.17}, we also have $ \lim_{\Omega \rightarrow 0} \| | \phi_{\Omega,\omega} | \|_X = \| \phi_\omega \|_X $, which together with the weak convergence, yields $ |\phi_{\Omega,\omega}| \rightarrow \phi_{\omega} $ as $\Omega \rightarrow 0$ in $ X $. \end{proof}

-Numerically, we can in fact observe (in the next section) that when $\Omega$ is smaller than a critical value, then $\phi_{\Omega,\omega}$ itself can be a nonnegative function, and it will get close to $\phi_\omega$ for reducing $\Omega$.
+{In fact, from our numerical results in \cref{sec:Vortices}, we can observe that when $\Omega$ is smaller than a critical value $\Omega^\text{c}$, no vortices appear in the action ground state and $\phi_{\Omega,\omega}$ can be chosen as a nonnegative function that coincides with $\phi_\omega$. }